In-grid-collective/servPubWiki/05-VPN and Reverse Proxy Server.md

 ### Start tinc

-After this, make sure that the server and the client are both running tinc. we are now going to get tinc to launch automatically with systemd.
+After this, make sure that the server and the client are both running tinc. we are now going to get tinc to launch automatically with [systemd](https://en.wikipedia.org/wiki/Systemd)

 #### Create a systemd service file